 PRAY FOR INSIGHT INTO OUR PRAYERS

 At the outset, one wonders about Jesus’ logic?
-His public prayer left the listeners with the impression that God deliberately concealed truth from his people.
-But if we probe into his thinking, we find that Jesus used this approach to stimulate interest.
-For instance, he used parables in his teaching with those who did not follow him and to the disciples he explained them (Mk.4: 33-34).
-This method awakened the audience and drove it to follow Jesus and learn more about him.
+Jesus’ public prayer left the listeners with the impression that God deliberately concealed truth from his people.
+But if we probe into Jesus’ thinking, we find that He used this approach to stimulate interest.
+For instance, Jesus used parables in His teaching with those who did not follow Him.
+And to the disciples Jesus explained the parables (Mark 4: 33-34).
+This method awakened the audience and drove it to follow Jesus and learn more about Him.
 Likewise, this prayer must have had a sobering affect on the crowd.
-It was directed, like an admonishment, against those who withheld truth from the people (Mt.
-23:14).
+It was directed, like an admonishment, against those who withheld truth from the people (Matthew 23:14).

 The wise and knowledgeable did not have the secrets of God, but those, who were considered foolish and uneducated, got it from the Son of God.
 And there was a valid reason why this was so.
 The wise and prudent had no room in their hearts for new insight.
 Their hearts were filled with pride and self-righteousness.
 They fed their egos on the faults and failures of the common people.
 Jesus made this quite clear in the parable about the two men, who went into the temple to pray.
 The Pharisee referred to the tax collector and reminded God how good He was in contrast to that sinner.
 The tax collector, however, did not even dare look up to heaven, struck his breast and begged God to be merciful to him a sinner (Luke 18:9-10).
 The difference between the two men was that the Pharisee was full of himself, while the tax collector was empty.
 Hence, it was the one, who acknowledged his shortcomings, who allowed God to fill his heart with forgiveness and remorse.